AndreiStefanie/master-ubb-distributed-systems/01_02_mfpc/project/README.md

 ### Deadlocks

 While the MVCC model is less prone to deadlocks, they can still occur for write transactions.
 The system periodically checks the [wait-for](https://en.wikipedia.org/wiki/Wait-for_graph) graph stored in Neo4j.
-If it finds any deadlock, the system aborts the transaction with the smallest `txid`.
+If it finds any deadlock, the system aborts the latest transaction (greatest `txid`).